 3. Add an element of playfulness to the relationship

+“When you play games, the release of endorphins induces that much-needed feel-good factor in the relationship.
+Also, it’s a team-building activity.
 All the fun and laughter from the experience can make you feel connected and closer to each other.
-This sense of connection can be an important stepping stone to build trust in a relationship again.
+This sense of connection can be an important step to regain trust in a relationship,” Kavita explains.

 Related Reading: 10 Things To Do To Gain Trust Back In A Relationship After Lying